S k i l l

 80 − 6 = 74

 Let us now look at subtracting from a two-digit number.
-We often simply count backwards.
+We can think of it as "taking away" the smaller number.

 50 − 1 = 49.